Chile: Culture, Children’s Books and Crafts for Kids

 At this moment, by an undeserved stroke of fortune, I am the direct voice of the poets of my race and the indirect voice for the noble Spanish and Portuguese tongues.
 Both rejoice to have been invited to this festival of Nordic life with its tradition of centuries of folklore and poetry.

-May God preserve this exemplary nation, its heritage and its creations, its efforts to conserve the imponderables of the past and to cross the present with the confidence of maritime people who overcome every challenge.
+May God preserve this exemplary nation, its heritage and its creations, its efforts to conserve the imponderables of the past, and to cross the present with the confidence of maritime people who overcome every challenge.

-My homeland, represented here today by our learned Minister Gajardo, respects and loves Sweden, and it has sent me here to accept the special honour you have awarded to it.
+My homeland, represented here today by our learned Minister Gajardo, respects and loves Sweden, and it has sent me here to accept the special honor you have awarded to it.
 Chile will treasure your generosity among her purest memories.

 Prior to the speech, Professor A.H.T.
 Theorell of the Department of Biochemistry, Nobel Institute of Medicine, addressed the Chilean poet: «To you, Gabriela Mistral, I wish to convey our admiring homage.
 From a distant continent, where the summer sun now shines, you have ventured the long journey to Gösta Berling’s land, when the darkness of winter broods at its deepest.
 A worthier voice than mine has praised your poetry earlier today.
 May I nevertheless be permitted to say that we all share in the gladness that the Nobel Prize has this time been awarded to a poetess who combines magnificent art with the deepest and noblest aims.»